CahanLab/oneSC/docs/source/infer_grn.md

 ```
 ![State graph](./_static/images/state_graph_1.png)

-However, we can also manually create a directed state graph:
+However, we can also manually create a directed state graph if we know the cell states transition from prior knowledge:

 ```
 edge_list = [("CMP", "MK"), ("CMP", "MEP"), ("MEP", "Erythrocytes"), ("CMP", "GMP"), ("GMP", "Granulocytes"), ("GMP", "Monocytes")] state_path = nx.DiGraph(edge_list)
 ```

-Next we identify the trajectories in the single-cell data from the cell state transition graph.
-This helps us identify the cell states along individual trajectories in the single-cell data.
+Next we identify the individual linear trajectories in the single-cell data from the cell states transition graph.
+This helps us find the cell states in each individual trajectory.
 ```
 lineage_cluster = onesc.extract_trajectory(state_path,initial_clusters, end_clusters)
 ```

-We find the expression thresholds to binarize the expressions into activity status and identify the pseudotime at which genes change activity status across different trajectories.
+Next we find the expression thresholds to binarize gene expressions and identify the pseudotime at which genes change activity status across different trajectories.
 The orders at which different genes change activity status help us refine the casual relationships between regulators and regulons during the GRN inference step.
 ```
 # find the boolean threshold for each gene
 vector_thresh = onesc.find_threshold_vector(train_exp, samp_tab, cluster_col = "cell_types", cutoff_percentage=0.4)